octoocto/m8gd/README.md

 - [VHS with wiggle](https://godotshaders.com/shader/vhs/) shader by cyanone
 - [CRT Shader with realistic blurring](https://godotshaders.com/shader/crt-shader-with-realistic-blurring/) shader by Ahopness
 - [VHS and CRT monitor effect](godotshaders.com/shader/VHS-and-CRT-monitor-effect) shader by pend00
-- [Asset Drawer](https://github.com/newjoker6/Asset-Drawer) plugin by newjoker6.
-This is included in this repo when using the editor.